Core Features

 - Multi-type component classification management:

-- Monitoring: Includes performance collection components such as Kafka Exporter, JVM JMX, Telegraf;
+- Monitoring: Includes Kafka Exporter, JVM JMX, Telegraf and other performance collection components;

-- Logging: Includes log collection components such as Filebeat, Auditbeat;
+- Logging: Includes Filebeat, Auditbeat and other log collection components;

-- CMDB: Includes components such as Telegraf (adapted for CMDB data collection);
+- CMDB: Includes Telegraf (adapted for CMDB data collection) and other components;

 - Full component lifecycle management:

-- Create component: Configure component name, compatible operating system (Linux/Windows), execution path, and other basic information to create the component framework;
+- Create component: Configure component name, compatible operating system (Linux/Windows), CPU architecture, execution path, and other basic information to create the component framework;

 - Upload component package: Click the target component to enter its "Package Management" page, click the "Upload Package" button, and import the component package via "Click to Upload" or "Drag and Drop" in the upload dialog, then confirm to complete the upload.

-- Version management: Uploaded component packages are automatically included in the version management system, supporting retention, switching, and maintenance of multiple versions, enabling custom extension and iteration of components;
+- Version management: Uploaded component packages are automatically included in the version management system, supporting retention, switching, and maintenance by operating system, CPU architecture, object, and version, enabling custom extension and iteration of components;

-- Component label indicators: Each component is tagged with its compatible system (e.g., Linux/Windows) and component type (e.g., Exporter/Beat) for quick deployment scenario matching.
+- Component label indicators: Each component is tagged with its compatible system, CPU architecture, and component type for quick deployment scenario matching.

 6. Controller Management: Core Automation Component for Heterogeneous Nodes

 Controllers are the core management units on the node side, responsible for communication between nodes and the platform, as well as lifecycle management of collection components.
-This module supports dedicated management of controllers for both Linux and Windows heterogeneous systems, adapting to the operations needs of different operating system nodes.
+This module supports dedicated management of three controller types: Linux (x86_64), Linux (ARM64), and Windows (x86_64), adapting to the operations needs of heterogeneous operating systems and CPU architectures.

 Core Features